PeteBoucher/Weather-Station-Pi/README.md

 ```
 */10 * * * * python /home/pi/Weather_Station_Pi/take_redaings.py >/dev/null 2>&1
 ```
+Hardware
+________
+For wiring you just need to connect the power and ground of your sensors to pins 1 (3.3V) and 2 (GND).
+And connect the I2C data and clock pins to 3 (SDA) and 5 (SCL).
+Multiple sensors can be connected in series (daisy chain).
+Check the pinout and voltage requirements on your sensors if they differ from my HW.

 Web UI
 ------
 Theres a simple flask web interface.
 To use it install the Python package manager